-15.35 The Council recognises that less-well connected areas may require some levels of car parking within new developments, and this will be reflected within robust assessments of relevant local factors including potential public transport provision.
-TfL's PTALs (58) and the distribution of existing CPZs in the borough show that the North of the Borough has a lower accessibility level to public transport, and a higher car dependence, where between 0%-37.5%(59) of the population do not have access to a car, compared with the South and Central Area with a 50%-75%.
+15.35 The Council recognises that less well connected areas may require some levels of car parking within new developments, and this will be reflected within robust assessments of relevant local factors including potential public transport provision.
+TfL's Public Transport Accessibility Levels (PTALs)(53) and the distribution of existing CPZs in the borough show that the north of the borough has a lower accessibility level to public transport and a higher car dependence.
+Between 0-37.5% of this population do not have access to a car, compared with 50-75% in the south and central areas of the borough.
+(54)

-15.36 Car clubs play an important role in supporting people to transition away from car ownership, especially when paired with wider incentives, such as management of residential parking, improvements in public transport, and new cycling and walking facilities.
+15.36 Car clubs play an important role in supporting people to transition away from car ownership, especially when paired with wider incentives such as management of residential parking, improvements in public transport, and new cycling and walking facilities.
 Evidence provided by CarPlus, shows that car club members are more likely to walk, cycle or take public transport, and that 28% of car club members based in London have reduced the number of vehicles owned by their household since joining a car club.